Why should you have a blog for your business?

 To further boost the benefits of a blog for social media campaign purposes, it’s imperative that you add social sharing buttons to the actual blog.
 In doing this, you make it quick and easy for your readers to share your posts via their own social media profiles, which can skyrocket your brand awareness.
 You can use social media tracking tools to see how well your content is performing on different social media platforms.

 Increasing customer engagement is one of the primary goals of any website.
 Even information-focused or instructional blog pages stand to gain considerable benefits from increased audience engagement.
 If you can provide an environment that encourages a healthy exchange of ideas and communication between you and your audience, you are much more likely to experience an increase in traffic.

-Customer engagement is especially important for eCommerce sites.
-Having a blog connected to your eCommerce website allows you to engage with customers in a more direct and personal level.
-You can either post content designed to encourage comments or address customer concerns or queries directly in the comments section.
+Customer engagement is especially important for e-commerce sites.
+Having a blog connected to your e-commerce website allows you to engage with customers on a more direct and personal level.
+You could either post content designed to encourage comments or address customer concerns or queries directly in the comments section.

 The benefits of engaging with your audience via a company blog are considerable.
 By maintaining an active presence on your blog, you give readers the impression of a company that truly cares about what its customers think.
 This is a great way to build trust, which in turn will provide many long-term benefits to your company.

 Unless you’re an established company that has had a loyal and devoted following for many years, you probably have a long way to go in regards to creating a solid brand identity.
 A company blog provides you a relatively quick